anqorithm/kubuntu-thinkpad-p14s-gen5/README.md

 ![KDE System Monitor](./assets/5.png)
 <p align="center"><i>KDE System Monitor - tracking CPU, memory, and network usage</i></p>

+## How to Install Kubuntu

+Download the ISO from [kubuntu.org](https://kubuntu.org/getkubuntu/), flash it to a USB with [Rufus](https://rufus.ie/), boot from USB, and install.
+Takes 20 minutes.
+[Here's a video guide](https://hive.blog/linux/@ribalinux/how-to-install-kubuntu-24-04-lts) if you need help.

+Try it in live mode first.
+If you like it, install it.
+If not, just restart.

 ## Why I Quit Windows + WSL